minoobeyzavi/Future-Projects/README.md

 11- To be or not to be.
 That is the not the question.
 The question is how?
 The answer is focus.

-Positive vs ... popularity
+12- Positive vs ... popularity

 Hercules
-provide effective therapy and healing and empowering their lives through psychology, spirituality, literature, philosophy, music and photography.

 Paolo Maldini